CanAISolutions/canai-cursor-codex-v6.1.4/docs/final-directive-polaris-dreamstate-codex-lock.md

 6. **Optimize CI**:
    - Replace blind test execution with workflows (e.g., `codex-ci.yml`, `ritual-check.yml`).
    - Default to fast-fail on Codex pillar violations, with human-readable error messages.
-   - Allow overrides for WIP branches with ‘Codex-Override’ tag, logged in `/logs/codex-audit.json`.
+   - Allow overrides for WIP branches with 'Codex-Override' tag, logged in `/logs/codex-audit.json`.
    - Create a fast-track workflow for quick PRs.

 7. **Set Up Logging and Monitoring**: